NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

    :figclass: align-center

 2. In the Building Information section, we define the number of stories of the example steel moment frame to 3 and the uniform story height to 13.0 ft.
-There are 4 bays in both horizontal directions with the uniform bay width of 30 ft.
+There are 4 bays in both horizontal directions with a uniform bay width of 30 ft.

 .. figure:: figures/bim.png